Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Implementing internet connectivity for AVS with Azure NVAs/readme.md

 # Address prefix of the RouteServerSubnet.
 # It must be /27, or larger, and included in the pre-existing Firewall VNet's address space.
 # It can be carved out of unused ranges in the VNet's address space,
-# or it can be added as a non-contigous prefix.
+# or it can be added as a non-contiguous prefix.
 # In the latter case, you must add this prefix to the Firewall VNet's address space
 # before moving to the next steps.
 #
 routeServerSubnetPrefix="10.57.10.0/27"

 #
-# ASN number announced by the internet edge devices (if they run BGP) or by the BGP-capable NVA's (if they are deployed becasue the pre-existing internet edge devices do not run BGP) .
+# ASN number announced by the internet edge devices (if they run BGP) or by the BGP-capable NVAs (if they are deployed because the pre-existing internet edge devices do not run BGP) .
 Choose any ASN not included in Azure's reserved range (65515-65520) and not used in your network.
 #
 nvaAsn="65111"

 #
 # The internal IP address of the (existing) firewall running in the firewall VNet.
 # If you are using Azure Firewall, this is your Firewall instance's private IP address.
-# If you are running 3rd party firewall NVAs behind an Azure Internal Load Balancer, this is the Load Balanacer's frontend IP.
+# If you are running 3rd party firewall NVAs behind an Azure Internal Load Balancer, this is the Load Balancer's front-end IP.
 #
 firewallVip="10.57.0.70"